FirstKlaas/LEDWall/doc/source/geometry.rst

 ledwall.geometry
 ================

 The geometry module includes some basic shapes that can be drawn to the display.
-The basic shapes are *Point*, *Line*, *Rectangle*.
+The basic shapes are :class:`~ledwall.geometry.Point`, :class:`~ledwall.geometry.Line`, :class:`~ledwall.geometry.Rectangle`.

 Some sample code: